With A 23.4% Dividend Yield Credit Suisse X-Links Monthly Pay 2xLeveraged Mortgage REIT ETN REML Now More Attractive

 There is also a "geographical Laffer Curve effect" when different taxing jurisdictions cause activity to shift from higher tax jurisdictions to those with lower taxes.
 Generally, this is more pronounced the closer the different jurisdictions are.
 People driving from New York to New Jersey to pay less sales taxes when they shop are an example.
 Lower corporate taxes in the U.S. could shift some activity from other countries.
 Allowing repatriation of corporate profits now nominally held in other countries or just eliminating taxes on foreign earnings could boost the value of shares in multinational corporations.
 These would include Apple (AAPL) and possibly even General Motors (GM).
 Most major profitable multinationals have ample access to capital regardless of where their cash is located.
 Thus, very few multinational corporations are not undertaking any projects because of where their cash is located.

 There is now a significant possibility that disruptions to specific sectors in the economy could be more important than the macroeconomic impacts of the Republican tax bill.
-The risks of defaults stemming from weakness in the housing related sectors exceeds that of health care.
-The home-builders are correct in their complaints that most of the tax advantages of home ownership will be eliminated in all of the proposed Republican tax bills.
+The risks of defaults stemming from weakness in the housing-related sectors exceeds that of healthcare.
+The homebuilders are correct in their complaints that most of the tax advantages of home ownership will be eliminated in all of the proposed Republican tax bills.

 The Senate version now eliminates deductions for state and local taxes, including real estate taxes.
 The House version allows deduction for real estate taxes up to $10,000.
-As the home-builders point out, many more middle and low-income people will no longer itemize, since the standard deduction has increased, and many other deductions will be reduced or eliminated.
+As the homebuilders point out, many more middle and low-income people will no longer itemize, since the standard deduction has increased, and many other deductions will be reduced or eliminated.
 Additionally, a lower limit on mortgage interest deduction for new home purchases reduces tax advantages of home ownership.

 Thus, as the home-builders now argue, only a few relatively wealthy households that still itemize will get any benefit from the $10,000 deduction.
 For those wealthy households, a $10,000 deduction is not likely to be a major factor when deciding whether to buy a home.
 The net result could be a significant negative impact on home prices.

 Another potential disruption from the Republican tax bill also stems from the reduction or eliminations of deductions for state and local taxes.
 As with the real estate impact, the impacts on the finances state and local will vary widely for different regions and locations.
 There are some jurisdictions that will be severely impacted the reduction or eliminations of deductions for state and local taxes.
 New York and California are the obvious examples.